 Priority for stories is discussed and decided in a weekly prioritization meeting.
 After a UUP Story has been prioritized, and work begins on it, it will get moved out of the UUP Team and into the relevant Project within the Engineering Team, converted into an Epic if necessary.

 But what about work that isn’t related to the product itself, i.e. “back-office” stuff like brand marketing, recruiting and customer support?
-We account for these as separate Teams, e.g. Marketing, People & Recruiting, CX, etc. As mentioned, due to its sensitive and confidential nature, Finance has a separate, private Workspace.
+We account for these as separate Story Workflows, e.g. Marketing, People & Recruiting, CX, etc. As mentioned, due to its sensitive and confidential nature, Finance has a separate, private Workspace.

 Next up, we’re going to look at how we use Milestones & Epics at Clubhouse.